datakit-dev/datakit-go/README.md

 # datakit-go
-Go types for DataKit Cloud GraphQL services.
+Go types and clients for DataKit Cloud GraphQL & QueryProxy services.

 This Go module is used primarily internally for `dtkt` (DataKit CLI) and other services.
 Can be used for Go projects looking to integrate with DataKit Cloud.